-The School of Modern Languages and Cultures comprises the departments of Arabic, Chinese & Japanese, French, German, Hispanic Studies, Italian, Russian, and the Centre for Foreign Language Study.
+The School of Modern Languages and Cultures consists of Arabic, Chinese, French, German, Hispanic Studies, Italian, Japanese, Russian, and the Centre for Foreign Language Study.
 Its community of academics, teachers and support staff aims to foster a world-class student experience in all its disciplines.
 Some 80 full-time members of staff are engaged in teaching at undergraduate and postgraduate levels, offering expertise in a wide range of subjects, including language, literature, cultural history, cinema and visual culture, and translation; this is reflected also in an exciting range of taught degrees at postgraduate level.
-The School's departments figure regularly in the top five in national league tables such as the Good University Guide and the Complete University Guide.
+Sections within the School figure regularly in the top five in national league tables such as the Good University Guide and the Complete University Guide.

 The Centre for Foreign Language Study offers learners not taking a specialist degree in Modern Languages, including students, staff and members of the public, the opportunity to learn a range of languages from beginners to more advanced levels.